The Iron Furniture Guide

 We use two main types of iron: Cast Iron and Forged Iron.
 These two types differ due to their creation process.

 There are several methods used for casting iron.
-Among these methods is sand casting, which is an ancient process, evolving from the clay casting method used during the Shang dynasty (c.
+Among these methods is sand casting, which is an ancient process evolving from the clay casting method used during the Shang dynasty (c.
 1600 - 1046 BC).
-This method was first recorded by the Italian metallurgist Vannoccio Biringuccio in his book, De la pirotechnia(Concerning Pyrotechnics) in 1540.
 This method was adopted by the automobile industry when the Ford automobile company set a new record in 1924 by producing a million cars, consuming one-third of the total casting production in the US.
-This led to improvements in the overall efficiency of the sand casting process by improving several major bottlenecks in the production process.

 Why We Use Cast Iron for Furniture

-- Tried-and-True Technique - Sand casting is a technique first invented in ancient China, and improved upon by metallurgists for thousands of years.
-By using a system that has been refined by dozens of generations of craftsmen, we not only pay homage to those who came before, but also guarantee that the piece will be of the highest quality.
+- Tried-and-True Technique - By using a system that has been refined by dozens of generations of craftsmen, we not only pay homage to those who came before, but also guarantee that the piece will be of the highest quality.

 Creating a Pattern